 4.1 I reserve the right to change the Terms and Conditions at any time without notice and without liability arising from such an action.
 Your use of the website and/or agreement to use and pay for the service that I provide will be deemed as acceptance of any amended Terms and Conditions.

 4.2 I advise you to regularly check the Terms and Conditions.

 4.3 I have complete discretion to modify or remove any part of the website without warning and without any liability arising from such an action.

 - Privacy and personal information

-5.3 I will keep copies of your text for a maximum of 6 years unless otherwise agreed in writing.
-If you would prefer me to delete the files before that, please confirm in writing and the files will be deleted.
+5.3 I will keep copies of your text for approximately 7 years.
+If you would prefer me to delete the files before that, please request this in writing and the files will be deleted.
 I keep the files in password-protected cloud-based storage and use an external hard drive for back up too.